sorry, I can't even feed you any of that lame cliche crap as a joke. I just want you & I to make a connection through

 My most embarrassing moment was ... well ... childhood through 50 years of age.
 Maybe 55.

-My first guitar was a Tiesco Spectrum 3 from K-Mart. :) I still remember my father choosing it for me, but I didn't know it by model name at the time.
-Dad played every electric guitar they had on display in 2 K-Marts and he even made the employee go in the store room and get second examples of a few models.
-I didn't expect him to choose the gorgeous blue top-of-the-line model.
+My first guitar was a Tiesco Spectrum 3 from K-Mart. :) I didn't know it by model name at the time.
 That guitar was my pride & joy.

 Since then I've become a guitar freak.
-I have a room full of Strats and Teles of all sorts, but you'll probably see me on StreetJelly playing one of the following:
+I have a room full of guitars both electric and acoustic but on StreetJelly I'll probably be playing one of the following: